raninder/crowd_funding/README.md

 2. Install dependencies using the npm install command.
 3. There are two folders within the root.

 - Server: The server is a PostgresSQL Database with express nodejs built ontop of it.
 Its purpose is to handle data, and export a JSON api.
-Start the web server using the npm run local command.
+Start the web server using the npm run local command(nodemon index.js).
 The app will be served at http://localhost:3001/.

 - Client: The client folder is a react app built seperately from the server which run by command: npm start.
 It runs at http://localhost:3000